 Call (970) 453-2474 to set up a tour.

+Pan for gold at Lomax Gulch.
 Guides will take you back to the beginning, when miners used pans to collect dirt on the side of a creek and then swirled the contents until the gold settled to the bottom.
 They’ll teach you the difference between fools gold, which is lighter, and the real thing, which remains at the bottom of the pan as you slowly dump out residue.
-You’ll also walk into a miner’s cabin and see original hydraulic mining equipment. ($10 for adults, $5 for children 4-12)

 Reservations and Details

-To schedule a tour of one of the Breckenridge museums, or for more information on Breckenridge museums, visit the Breckenridge Heritage Alliance online, or call (970) 453-9767.
+To schedule a tour of one of the Breckenridge museums, or for more information on Breckenridge museums, visit Breckenridge History online, or call (970) 453-9767.